pigeonlips/candy-wrap-nerd-fonts/readme.md

 * `gittag` : the release tag that should be used to download the zipped up fonts.
 * `fonts` : an array of font file name to pull from nerd-fonts.
 You can find these listed on github under the releases page for nerd-fonts.

-**Note** if `packageperfont` is true, then the font file name (minus the .zip part) will be appended to the chocolatey package id. for example "-agave".
+> **Note** if `packageperfont` is true, then the font file name (minus the .zip part) will be appended to the chocolatey package id. for example "-agave".

-**Note** - if `fonts` is blank, then the script will try to get a full list of fonts from the release page and draw a dialogue box (using Out-GridView) so you can select the ones you want.
+> **Note** - if `fonts` is blank, then the script will try to get a full list of fonts from the release page and draw a dialogue box (using Out-GridView) so you can select the ones you want.

-# credits
+# credits !

 * all the fine people who made the fonts !
-* ryanoasis and all the fantastic work from people contributing nerd fonts !
+* ryanoasis and all the fantastic work from people contributing to nerd fonts !
 * chocolatey !